Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC-certified in 2006

 This small, relatively inexpensive, versatile kiln can be a smart investment for metal clay artists.
 It's useful not only for firing small-to-medium-sized metal clay pieces but also for keum-boo, enameling, glass fusing, silver fusing, and granulation.

 The UltraLite Beehive Kiln from JEC Products, Inc. is a multi-use "trinket kiln" that's extremely useful for metal clay artisans.
 It's more versatile than torch-firing and less expensive than buying a full-size kiln.
-Best of all, it's a purchase you won't outgrow even after you purchase a full-size kiln (or if you own one already), because you'll still use the UltraLite for enameling and for keum-boo (an ancient method of diffusion bonding 24k gold foil to your fired metal clay pieces with heat and pressure).
-And if you buy the optional temperature controller, you also can use it for granulation, fusing silver, and fusing glass.
+Best of all, it's a purchase you won't outgrow even after you purchase a full-size kiln (or if you own one already), because you'll still use the UltraLite for enameling and for keum-boo (an ancient method of diffusion bonding 24k gold foil to silver metal, using heat and pressure).
+If you buy the optional temperature controller, you can also use it for granulation, fusing silver, and fusing glass.

 - The UltraLite is significantly less expensive than most full-size kilns.

 - The UltraLite beehive kiln uses much less electricity than a full-size kiln, and costs about 7 times less to run.

-In an e-mail exchange with JEC Products' John Chabrian, he told me that "The UltraLite uses only 250 Watts of electricity compared to the 1700 Watts used by the larger box kilns.
+In an e-mail exchange with JEC Products' John Chabrian some years ago, he told me that "The UltraLite uses only 250 Watts of electricity compared to the 1700 Watts used by the larger box kilns.
 This equates to operating costs that are 7 times lower."

 - The UltraLite enables you to fire larger, thicker and more complex pieces than you can with a torch.